Illimag/jaeminkimdesigner/README.md

 <h3>Hello!
-John (Jae Min) Kim, a local UI/UX Designer located in the San Francisco Bay Area and Silicon Valley.</h3>
+John (Jae Min) Kim, is a local UI/UX Designer located in the San Francisco Bay Area and Silicon Valley.</h3>

 <h3>Available for Full-Time, Part-Time, Contract and Freelance.
 Have a nice day!</h3>